 Payment Protection Insurance (PPI), which was a key audit matter last year, is no longer included because of the significant reduction in the amount and the level of estimation uncertainty of the PPI provision by 31 December 2020.
 This was a result of the Group processing almost all PPI information requests and complaints.
+The key audit matter in respect of defined benefit obligations has been extended to include harder to value assets within the pensions asset portfolio.
 Otherwise, the key audit matters below are consistent with last year.